Our Raptor Recovery Program

 • Veterinary Treatment and Critical Care

-Our wildlife hospital, under the experienced leadership of Head Wildlife Vet Dr Kath Adriaanse, is focused on delivering best-practice veterinary care for sick and injured raptors, alongside other native wildlife species.
-Katherine's extensive wildlife experience will help ensure that every animal receives the highest standard of veterinary attention.
+Our wildlife hospital is focused on delivering best-practice veterinary care for sick and injured raptors, alongside other native wildlife species.
+Helping ensure that every animal receives the highest standard of veterinary support.

 Our team uphold the five freedoms of animal welfare, guiding our approach to each animal's well-being.
 These principles shape our procedures and protocols, ensuring we meet and exceed expected standards in wildlife treatment and care.